What We Do

 How the WIP is Restoring Resilience

-We fund regional partners to complete projects that reduce wildfire risk, improve recreation access, protect biodiversity, and more.
-To date, we have awarded over $140 million and partnered with other government entities to distribute over $20 million more.
+We fund projects that reduce wildfire risk, improve outdoor access, protect biodiversity, and more.
+To date, we have awarded over $250 million.

-We work with local organizations to build workforce and organizational capacity that generate a pipeline of restoration projects.
-Building capacity is key not only to increasing the pace and scale of forest restoration but also to supporting rural economies.
+We work with local organizations to build workforce and organizational capacity and generate a pipeline of projects.
+Capacity is key to increasing restoration efforts and supporting rural economies.

-We support cutting-edge scientific research projects and actively engage on technical and policy advisory groups.
-We use regional knowledge to advance forest management strategies and to inform decisionmakers about challenges and opportunities to improve resilience in California’s Sierra-Cascade region.
+We support scientific research projects and participate in technical and policy advisory groups.
+We use local and regional knowledge to inform decisionmakers and advance forest management strategies.

 The WIP Stands Ready

 The WIP is poised to increase the pace and scale of work throughout our service area.
-We are tracking millions of dollars in shovel-ready projects, and projects in development, through the nearly 40 collaborative groups our staff are engaged in.
+We are tracking millions of dollars in shovel-ready projects, and projects in development, through the dozens of collaborative groups our staff are engaged in.

 Urgent Issues, Urgent Action

-The relationships and collaboratives built through WIP have positioned the SNC to quickly and effectively put state funding on the ground to address some of the region’s, and California’s, most pressing concerns.
+The partnerships built through WIP have positioned us to quickly and effectively put state funding on the ground to address some of the region’s, and California’s, most pressing concerns.

 WIP at Work